2024 Solar Incentives Guide for Clearfield, UT - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now called the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; this amount will be decreased slightly on a yearly basis until the current program ends.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit runs until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
+This amount will then decrease slightly each year until the end of the current program.
+Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Clearfield solar panel installation expert with your questions.
+The easiest way to fully understand how the new Clean Energy Credit will apply to you is to get in touch with your local Clearfield solar panel installation expert.

 State & Local Solar Incentives